If you’re finding it hard to make ends meet, I’m here to help with some clever ways to help stretch the grocery budget so your dollar goes further.

 If you want to have more money in your pocket at the end of the week, keeping the costs down in the supermarket will help.
 I think we can all relate to the rising cost of the weekly grocery shop so budget meals are always welcome.
 We’re also a nation that throws out way too much food so let’s also look at ways to avoid this.

-Here’s my 7 tips for budget meals:
+Here are my 8 tips for budget meals:

 - Plan ahead.
 Knowing what meals you are cooking for the week means you only need to shop for the ingredients that are required for those recipes.
 This means less chance of throwing out food that’s not used.

 - Look for markdowns.
-Supermarkets discount products that are near their BEST BY or USE BY dates.
+Supermarkets discount products that are near their BEST BEFORE or USE BY dates.
 These will still be okay to use and can be much cheaper.
-BEST BEFORE means you can use it after the date shown whereas USE BY that it shouldn’t be used past the date on the package.
+BEST BEFORE means you can use it after the date shown whereas USE BY means that it shouldn’t be used past the date on the package.

 - Make the most of your freezer.
-Get rid of the frozen water bottles and things that take up space so you can load up when meat and expensive grocery items when on special.
+Get rid of the frozen water bottles and things that take up space so you can load up on meat and expensive grocery items when on special.
 Pack meat separately and flatten mince so you can stack the packs to make best use of available space.